repeaterjs/repeater/docs/05_error_handling.md

 title: Error Handling
 ---

 Because error handling is an important part of creating robust applications, repeaters catch and propagate any errors they receive in a predictable, well-specified manner.
-Every promise which is passed to a repeater is preemptively handled to prevent unhandled promise rejections.
+Every promise which is passed to a repeater is preemptively caught to prevent unhandled promise rejections.

 ## The four ways a repeater can error

 ### 1. Calling `stop` with an error

-The most common way to pass an error to a repeater is to call the `stop` function with the error.
+The most common way to caus a repeater to error is to call the `stop` function with the error.

 ```js
 const repeater = new Repeater((push, stop) => {